Async/Await Asynchronous Handling

-async and await are syntactic features in JavaScript that help manage asynchronous processes in a straightforward and clean manner.
+async and await are syntax features in JavaScript that make asynchronous code easier and cleaner to manage.

-When using Promises, repeatedly chaining callbacks with .then() and .catch() can make the code complex and difficult to read.
+Using promises with .then() and .catch() to continuously link callback functions can make the code complex and reduce readability.

-async/await resolves this issue, allowing you to write asynchronous code that resembles synchronous code.
+async/await addresses these issues and allows you to write asynchronous code just like synchronous code.

-This type of asynchronous handling is typically used when retrieving data from external servers or storage, as these tasks can be time-consuming.
+Such asynchronous handling is commonly used when fetching data from external servers or storage, as these operations can be time-consuming.

-API stands for Application Programming Interface, denoting the set of rules for server communication.
+API stands for Application Programming Interface, which refers to a set of rules for communication with a server.

 async function fetchUserData() {